 Foley Hoag Foundation

-Boston’s busing desegregation case is a seminal chapter in the city’s history and America’s painful interracial narrative.
-In the decades since, Foley Hoag has committed itself to transforming the wrenching events of the past into a promising future.
+Boston’s school desegregation case is a seminal chapter in the city’s history and part of America’s painful interracial narrative.
+In the decades since Foley Hoag successfully represented the plaintiffs in that action, Foley Hoag has committed itself to transforming the wrenching events of the past into a promising future.

-Grants are awarded to organizations working to improve the racial climate by addressing diversity and racism.
+Grants are awarded to organizations working to improve the racial climate by addressing diversity and racism in its many forms.
 Supported programs include art/cultural activities, youth leadership/recreational programs, and assistance with advocacy.
+The Foundation is professionally managed with independent trustees, but lawyers and others at Foley Hoag play an active role in reviewing grant proposals and recommending grantees to the Foundation’s trustees.

 For more information, or to donate, visit foleyhoag.gmafoundations.com.